Case Study W Rose St Stockton Deferred Maintenance, Foreclosure and Probate

 The Probate courts only objective is to establish the rightful succession of ownership in a property so technically the mere existence of a will does not establish that right of succession.
 So paying the mortgage based on an agreement with the “would be” heirs was a risk.
 So was paying for half of the probate and fronting monies for the appraisal.

-The will could also have been contested by others claiming a rightful succession to the house and no matter what action that was taken there was a serious risk that the Probate court could have decided something contrary to what the heirs and the executor had agrees upon with me.
+The will could also have been contested by others claiming a rightful succession to the house and no matter what action that was taken there was a serious risk that the Probate court could have decided something contrary to what the heirs and the executor had agreed upon with me.

 When I met with the family and outlined the plan to payoff the mortgage and provide the heirs with their equal share of the equity, they had lots of questions.
-In that plan I also aid for half of the probate cost and that was written into the Purchase and Sale Agreement.
+In that plan I also asked for half of the probate cost and that was written into the Purchase and Sale Agreement.
 Finally, we negotiated that I would pull the house out of foreclosure and pay any and past due mortgage payments and all legal and late fees.
 The agreement also stipulated that it was my responsibility make the ongoing mortgage, property taxes and insurance payments until the probate could be decided and the sale was approved through Probate.

 There was a considerable risk on my side by making the payment and saving the house from foreclosure as the judge could have determined that the house should be sold for more or less, or another heir could have contested the sale in Probate.
 Thank goodness that did not happen and 110 days later the court appointed the executor of the estate and approved the sale of the house to my company.
 Needless to say the family was happy that it dd not lose all of their mothers equity and they walked away with something rather than nothing from the sale of the house.